Q: What is AWS Chatbot?

 AWS Chatbot supports both read-only and mutative CLI commands for most AWS services.
 Commands for services and operations related to credentials, authorization, and AWS Identity and Access Management (IAM) permissions, such as IAM, STS, KMS, and EC2.GetPasswordData, are not supported by AWS Chatbot.
 Additionally, you can specify guardrail policy permissions to define allowable commands in your channel.
 AWS Chatbot commands use the already-familiar AWS CLI syntax.
 To type a command, mention AWS Chatbot in a message by typing “@aws <command>.”
 AWS Chatbot will provide command cues if you use incorrect syntax and will prompt you for additional command parameters as required.

 Q: How do I get started with AWS Chatbot?

-To get started with AWS Chatbot, go to the AWS Chatbot console, create a configuration for Slack or Chime, and add AWS Chatbot to your channels or chatrooms.
+To get started with AWS Chatbot, go to the AWS Chatbot console, create a configuration for Microsoft Teams, Slack, or Chime, and add AWS Chatbot to your channels or chatrooms.

 Q: When should I use AWS Chatbot?